 I’ve found highly concentrated dye flakes to be much more efficient at coloring this type of wax than the standard block dye.
 If the flakes are particularly dark (as in purple and red look almost black before you add it to your wax) then you’re on the right track.

 I also find that when coloring soy wax, aiming for a nice pastel color works best.
 This will afford you lovely colored DIY candles without the annoyance of having to use too much dye, reducing the overall cost of each candle.

 Scenting a candle is a wonderful way to turn a boring pillar into a beautiful, luxury candle!
 When you light the candle and your wax begins to melt, the fragrant oils will vaporize with the wax and infuse the air with a lovely aroma.

-Although I strongly suggest you make use of synthetic fragrance oils for your candles, I will also discuss using essential oils, as well as how to build a scent profile by using multiple different fragrance or essential oils in a single candle.
+Although I strongly suggest you make use of synthetic fragrance oils for your candles, I will also discuss using essential oils, as well as how to build a scent profile by using multiple different fragrances or essential oils in a single candle.
 It’s exciting stuff that gives you ample room of experimentation.
-So lets move on to learn how to make scented candles…
+So let’s move on to learn how to make scented candles…